 - extreme stress caused by major surgery, severe body trauma, shock

-- excessive cigarette smoking and alcohol ingestion
+- excessive cigarette smoking

 - radiation therapy for cancer

 Inflammatory bowel disease (IBD) is the chronic inflammation of part or all of the digestive tract.
 The exact cause is unknown, but doctors believe that IBD may be the result of an immune disorder.
 It’s also possible that the disease is inherited.
 Examples of IBD include ulcerative colitis (inflammation of the colon and rectum) and Crohn’s disease.
 Crohn’s disease may affect any part of the digestive tract and often spreads beyond the intestinal lining and into other tissues.

 A study published in Inflammatory Bowel Diseases reported that people with inflammatory bowel disease are much more likely to develop a form of gastritis or duodenitis that isn’t caused by H. pylori than people who don’t have the disease.